spryker-eco/amazon-quicksight/README.md

 AmazonQuicksight module allows the Spryker project to connect to the Amazon QuickSight service.

 **DEPRECATED - Invalid Release.
 Please skip this version.
-Use version 2 instead.**
+Use the latest version instead.**

 ## Installation